-Rising tourism hurting our environment - watchdog
+How tourism is 'eroding' NZ's world-famous environment

 Those largely included focusing growth more on value, spreading tourists around more, improving visitor management, and raising awareness.

-But the report concluded that each of those approaches still couldn't ease the mounting burden.
+Yet each of those approaches still couldn't ease the mounting burden.

-And while new initiatives like the International Visitor Conservation and Tourism Levy and the development of destination management plans were promising, "considerably more ambition" was needed.
+New initiatives like the International Visitor Conservation and Tourism Levy and the development of destination management plans were promising, Upton found, but "considerably more ambition" was needed.

 While finding current policies wouldn't fix the problem, Upton stopped short of suggesting his own solutions, which might be looked at in a later report.